open-mpi/ompi/docs/launching-apps/troubleshooting.rst

   .. code-block:: c

-     /* This is a Linux example -- the issue is similar/the same on other operating systems */
+     /* This is a Linux example |mdash| the issue is similar/the same on other operating systems */
      handle = dlopen("libmpi.so", RTLD_NOW | RTLD_LOCAL);